MANUEL ORTIZ IS INNOCENT

-On death row for 20 years…
+On death row for more than 20 years…

-Manuel Ortiz has been on death row at Angola, Louisiana’s State Penitentiary, for 20 years.
+Manuel Ortiz has been on death row at Angola, Louisiana’s State Penitentiary, for 22 years.
 Manuel, originally from El Salvador, was convicted in 1994 of hiring someone to kill his wife, Tracie Williams, and of the murder of Tracie’s friend, Cheryl Mallory.

 Manuel’s legal team believes Manuel is innocent of these crimes.
 The case against him was riddled with inconsistencies, plagued by prosecutorial double dealing and built upon the testimony of a man who later confessed to the crime.

 In April 2010, after a long-running hearing before Judge Jerome Winsberg, his lawyers concluded their presentation of evidence of Manuel’s innocence and of prosecutorial misconduct committed in the original trial.
 That trial culminated in the judge throwing out Manuel’s death sentence while keeping his conviction for murder intact.

 The prosecution appealed this decision and in February 2013, the highly conservative Louisiana Supreme Court overturned Judge Winsberg’s decision and reinstated Manuel’s death sentence.

 Manuel’s case is now in federal court.
 This is the jurisdiction where he has a greater chance of getting justice.
 His federal judge has the power to order the FBI to hand over unredacted copies of the documents the Bureau has withheld for so long.
 This she has done and his lawyers are working their way through the thousands of pages of documents.

 Manuel has always said that all he wants is a new trial.
 He knows that if he has a chance to present all the evidence in a fair trial a jury will find him not guilty.